-Linearly variable differential transformers or LVDTs are a traditional, inductive method for measuring linear displacement.
+LVDTs or Linearly variable differential transformers are a traditional, inductive method for measuring linear displacement.
 Their fundamental physics were first discovered by Michael Faraday in the 19th century, followed by rapid development of the technique during World War II for military aircraft and rockets.

 Typically, an LVDT comprises a series of wire spools or bobbins arranged so that a metallic rod can move in and out of the spools.
 One of the wire spools (the primary) is energised with an AC frequency usually in the range 1-10kHz.
 As the rod displaces relative to the spools, a variable transformer is formed which couples energy in to secondary windings in proportion to the rod’s linear position.
 The LVDT produces two or more AC signals from the secondary windings.
 The ratio or differential of these signals is used to calculate absolute position of the rod.

 LVDTs continue to be widely used in aerospace applications as they have an excellent reputation for safe and reliable operation in harsh conditions.
 High accuracy LVDTs are available but these require high precision winding of the wire spools.
 The transformer construction technique means that LVDTs tend to be rather bulky, heavy and expensive.